CopernicaMarketingSoftware/Documentation/SMTPeter/bounce-handling.md

 ## Bounce tracking

-If you _do_ supply an envelope address, you apparently are interested in bounces.
+If you _do_ supply an envelope address, you apparently are interested in getting bounce information.
 But even then you can instruct SMTPeter how to intercept and handle them.

 When you submit email through the REST API, you can add a "trackbounces"